About this listing

 Sunny room in the center of Salvador with two beds: one double and one single.
 Sleeps up to 3 people.
 Located in the historic neighborhood of 2 de Julho, close to the Pelourinho.
 We are an expat American, his Bahian wife, and our 10 year old son.

-The photos of this room are a bit out of date, the sofa bed has been removed as well as the single bed, it now contains a real double bed with a comfortable mattress.
-An additional mattress can be placed on the floor for a third guest.
+The photos of this room are a bit out of date, the sofa bed has been removed and now there is a real double bed with a comfortable mattress.
 The room also received a fresh coat of paint and the soundproofing has been improved.
 The room is at the front of the house, which means it is a bit noisier but has more windows.
 The room now has two mosquito nets.

 Are you coming to Salvador for a week or two and need a place to stay?
 Want to avoid the chaos of Pelourinho and the high costs of Barra?
 Interested in staying with a family?

 Well, why don't you come stay with us!
 I am an expat American married to a Brazilian and we have a 9 year old son.
 Dois de Julho is an historic neighborhood located about 15 minutes walk from Pelourinho, right in the center of the city.
 We are renting out our guest room, which is on the first floor and has a bathroom right next door.
 The location is ideal for anyone wanting to take classes at the Escola de Dança in Pelourinho or train Capoeira in Pelouinho or at FICA or ACANNE, both of which are located here in Dois de Julho.